 - Are you able to make a lower payment today?

-Please note, our response times are currently at ten days between 1-2 business days.
+Please note, our response times are currently between 1-2 business days.
 However, we will process your request from the date received, and any scheduled manual or automatic payments will be processed until forbearance is approved.

 More Frequently Asked Questions